LTS has been a leader in the field of intercultural trainer training since 2005, when we launched our 5-day course called

 Location for the courses

-Both courses are held at our training centre in Bath, UK, which is a UNESCO World Heritage Site, famous for its 18th century architecture.
+Both courses will be held in Bath, UK, which is a UNESCO World Heritage Site, famous for its 18th century architecture.

 We also run tailored versions of the courses for closed groups in other parts of the UK and throughout Europe.
-Courses have been run for trainers at Aston
+Courses have been run for staff in the international department at Aston

-University in the UK: Air France in Paris; Audi Akademie, Fokus Sprachen, ELTAS and Interact in Germany; KEY AB in Sweden; The British
+University and the Global Mobility team at De Montfort University, both in the UK: Air France in Paris; Audi Akademie, Fokus Sprachen, ELTAS and Interact in Germany; KEY AB in Sweden; The British

-Both have long experience as senior training consultants with LTS in Bath, and have run intercultural training and trainer training sessions
+Both Adrian Pilbeam and Philip O’Connor have long experience as senior training consultants with LTS in Bath, and have run intercultural training and trainer training sessions

 in many parts of the world.